-I put the cash I had stashed from the meeting at the waterfall on a little table.
+I put the cash I had stashed from the meeting at the waterfall on a little round table.
 I reached and turned on the computer sitting there.
 I commanded, “All right.
 You have our attention.
 What do you want demon?”

-“Weaken us from within.
-Ascend to our top levels of communications to confuse us and ultimately compromise ROD.”
+“Ascend to our top levels of communications to confuse us and ultimately compromise ROD.”
 I stated, “Maybe it did not read enough.
-The demon would have discovered we have donors from across the globe, affiliated with many religious denominations.
-We pick up the cash personally.
-We don’t take money coming in through the mail.
-It wasn’t real money anyway.”
+The demon would have discovered we have global donors, affiliated with many religious denominations.
+We pick up the cash personally, avoiding the mail.
+It wasn’t real anyway.”

 I pointed to the table.
 The cash had turned into a pile of paper.
 My team mates smiled, “Money is the root of this demon’s evil.
 Money, influence, power – those evil beings never tire of the same script.”
 Said an exhausted Padre Montreal.

 I gave my team new assignments, and we held a devotion before parting.

 Truthfully, technology is a tool.
 It can encourage big change; It’s a healer and a destroyer of lives.
 We need technology to assist us with stitching together the various parts of life.
 It in itself is not a bad thing.
 Who knows?
 I may combat the Duke of Tacos next week.
 Demons love glorious names and grand frauds.
 Regardless, I’ll need my computer to help me put it out of commission.
 For these reasons, keep technological marvels in your tool box of necessities, like the Bible.
 Good luck to you, and enjoy a cup of tea when you can.